 - Provides parents and other visitors with a professional level of trust and confidence

 - Any contact form submissions will be encrypted and secure

 Do I need to pay for my SSL certificate?

 In a word, no. Thanks to the Linux Foundation, the “Let’s Encrypt” service offers a free basic SSL certificate and is being made available by most reputable website hosting providers.
 The certificate is valid for 90 days and renews automatically, you do not need to do anything.
 This kind of certificate is perfect for most schools who have nothing more than contact forms on their site.
-If you have a shop on your site, you may look into paid certificates, but honestly, they are really not needed for 99% of most school websites.
+If you have a shop on your site, you may look into paid certificates, but honestly, they are really not needed for 99% of most business websites.

 How do I implement SSL on my school website?